 * Bank ups GDP forecasts, edges up inflation view

-* Asset buys still set to go until end of September (Adds detail, analyst)
+* Asset buys still set to go until end of September (Adds material from sources)

-"All in all the revision of the macroeconomic projections is going in the right direction," ECB President Mario Draghi told a news conference, noting that the inflation outlook was still muted and thus required "ample" stimulus.
+"All in all the revision of the macroeconomic projections is going in the right direction," ECB President Mario Draghi told a news conference.

-In a nuanced message, Draghi nonetheless added that he was more confident than two months ago that the inflation target could be reached and said he saw no negative effect from tightening by the U.S. Federal Reserve, which announced its latest rate hike on Wednesday.
+In a nuanced message, Draghi nonetheless added that he was more confident that the inflation target could be reached and said he saw no negative effect from tightening by the U.S. Federal Reserve, which announced its third rate hike of 2017 on Wednesday.

 Its work has paid off as the euro zone recovery is now well into its fifth year thanks to nine million new jobs, letting policymakers curb stimulus from next year and raising the prospect that the lavish bond buys it started in early 2015 could finally end.